 STEP 4: FIND A SPACE

-Now that you’ve established your group and your project brief outline -mission statement, you can make decisions about how you want to go about acquiring a space.
-Do you want to take immediate direct action / protest – liberate a space occupy / squat?
-Work with developers/the council?
-Work within existing social spaces?
-Rent?
-Aim to set up a coop or a Community Land Trust.
+Now that you’ve established your group and your project brief outline – mission statement, you can make decisions about how you want to go about acquiring a space.
+Do you want to take immediate action?
+Work with developers/ the council?
+A friendly land owner, or work within existing social spaces?
+There are sometimes spaces, or underused projects that already exist in your town that would be happy to share space,an office or meeting room, while your CEC group begins to grow,before finding a premises.
+For example Lewes CEC was offered space in an art group’s old bus station project before being given a council owned shop to work with the local Covid Mutual Aid volunteers.
+You could aim to set up a coop or a Community Land Trust?
 Work towards buying a property for long term community use?
+There are a number of routes.

-4.2 Contact the council and ask for their voids ( empty ) list and commercial property for rent list.
+4.2 Contact the council ( estates or property manager ) and ask for their voids ( empty ) list and commercial property for rent list.

-INSURANCE INFO needs expanded- landlord generally responsible for roof and walls and gets buildings insurance to cover this, CEC responsible for internal.
-However, do schedule of works inventory (what needs fixing) of space before you take it on, and take photos and get property owner to agree a schedule of works that they will pay for before and get done before you take possession.
+INSURANCE INFO – The landlord is generally responsible for the roof and walls and gets buildings insurance to cover this, CEC responsible for internal repairs and minor maintenance.
+However, do get a schedule of works ( inventory of what needs fixing) in the space before you take it on, take detailed photos and get the property owner to agree to the schedule of works that they will pay for before you take possession.
 Your CEC group gets Public Liability insurance (with management liability insurance included).

 How to get public liability insurance – describe the size of the space and a short list of activities that you will carry out in the space.
-Eg talks, workshops, art exhibitions, conferences and fundraising events.
-Also ask for management liability insurance for a small extra cost it covers the directors.
+Eg talks, workshops, art exhibitions,cafe,cinema conferences and fundraising events.
+Also ask for management liability insurance for a small extra cost it covers the directors of the CEC legal entity.

-NB The property owner is responsible for the building insurance .
+NB The property owner is responsible for the building insurance NOT the CEC

 We have found these companies helpful.